 In our classrooms, there's space for exploration, self-discovery and lots of learning.
 We may be drawing pictures of our families, or writing and illustrating books,building with blocks, painting at the easel, dancing and singing,playing in the dramatic play area and splashing in the water table.

 CCL is located in downtown Lexington which gives us lots of places to explore outside of the building.
-We might take a walk to the meadow, visit the police or fire stations, watch a parade go down Mass Avenue, go to story time at the Library or to Mario's for pizza.
+We might take a walk to the meadow, visit the police or fire stations, watch a parade go down Mass Avenue, go to story time at the Library or to a restaurant for pizza.

 Toddler Program Goals - Pink and Green Rooms